WXUXIN/Data-Engineer-Internship-Tech-Test-/README.md

 ## Test Script Summary

-The `testing.py` script rigorously evaluates the behavior of `govtech.py` by subjecting it to several edge cases.
+The `testing.py` script evaluates the behavior of `govtech.py` by subjecting it to several test cases.
 The primary objectives include:

 ### Edge Cases Covered: